danielshashko/twitch-viewer-bot/README.md

 i noticed this behaviour from __all__ free proxies sites out there. i really question their existence.
 if they are not able to handle head requests, what could they be used for?

-the best option out there is probably [luminati.io](https://luminati.io/). they offer a pay-as-you-go plan with unlimited proxies and pay by bandwidth.
+the best option out there is probably [Bright Data](https://brightdata.com). they offer a pay-as-you-go plan with unlimited proxies and pay by bandwidth.
-their datacenter ips cost 0.6 euro per gigabyte and residential ips 25 euro per gigabyte which is kinda expensive.
+their datacenter ips start from $0.42 per gigabyte and residential ips starting from $5.88 per gigabyte which is kinda expensive.
 i tried using their datacenter ips but either they are blocked by twitch or luminati doesn't allow requests to twitch.
 they worked for maybe one hour before i experienced these blocks.